 12.2 Contributions for information

 12.2.1 Contributions submitted to the meeting for information are those which do not require any specific action under the agenda (e.g. descriptive documents submitted by Member States, Sector Members, Associates or duly authorized entities and organizations, general policy statements, etc.), as well as other documents considered by the study group chairman and/or the rapporteur, in consultation with the author, as being for information.
-They should be published in the original language only and appear under a separate numbering scheme from the contributions submitted for action.
+They should be published in the original language only (and in any other official language into which they may have been translated by the author) [Argentine Republic] and appear under a separate numbering scheme from the contributions submitted for action.

 12.2.2 Information documents considered to be of extreme importance might be translated if requested by a majority of the participants at the meeting.